puppetlabs/puppet-docs/source/pdk/1.0/pdk_install.md

 1. Download the PDK package from [PDK downloads site](https://puppet.com/download-puppet-development-kit).
 1. Double click on the downloaded package to install.
-2. Open a new terminal to re-source your shell profile and make PDK available to your PATH.
+2. Open a terminal to re-source your shell profile and make PDK available to your PATH.

 {:.task}
 ## Install PDK on Windows